Family, friends come together to remember suicide victim, raise awareness

 CHESTERTON — Dawn Gould said one of the best things about her late great nephew, Zachary Hamilton, was his wonderful smile.

-Gould traveled from Cincinnati to be part of Sunday's Out of the Darkness Community Walk at Chesterton Park honoring Zachary, 19, who died by suicide on May 19.,
+Gould traveled from Cincinnati to be part of the recent Out of the Darkness Community Walk at Chesterton Park honoring Zachary, 19, who died by suicide on May 19.,

 "That's why it's so hard to comprehend because he was so happy," Gould said.